Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach: Results and Discussion

 \subsection{ML Model Interpretability}

-The selection of reliable materials representation is an essential step in constructing a precise predictive model.\cite{ghiringhelli2015big,ramprasad2017machine,butler2018machine} The initial choice of descriptors is usually based on domain expertise.
-For instance, previous studies aimed at partial charge assignment using ML techniques are associated with a small set of physically meaningful parameters\cite{kancharlapalli2021fast} or a collection of atomic connectivity-based patterns.\cite{zou2020efficient} Here we operate differently, applying a diverse suite of heterogeneous fingerprints.
+The selection of a reliable material representation is an essential step in constructing a precise predictive model.\cite{ghiringhelli2015big,ramprasad2017machine,butler2018machine} The initial choice of descriptors is usually based on domain expertise.
+For instance, previous studies that aimed at partial charge assignment using ML techniques used a small set of physically meaningful parameters\cite{kancharlapalli2021fast} or a collection of atomic connectivity-based patterns.\cite{zou2020efficient} In this study, we used a different approach, applying a diverse suite of heterogeneous fingerprints.
 The validity of this approach, i.e., non-redundancy of chosen features, can be confirmed by conducting feature importance analysis.
 As a result, the revealed input parameters that do not contribute to the model’s output can be reasonably excluded from consideration.
-First, we calculated analog of one of the most popular feature importance measures applicable to ensemble learners, also known as Gini importance (“gain” in XGBoost implementation).\cite{breiman1984classification} This quantity is defined as the mean decrease in impurity (MDI) that is the sum of all decreases in Gini impurity over all trees in the ensemble.
-The normalized values of gain-based importance for 5 feature subsets are shown in Figures 2a, 2c, and 2e.
-ENFingerprint makes a decisive contribution: its importance varies from 83.5 to 95.9\% for electron cloud parameters ${a}$ and ${b}$, respectively.
-Based on these data, it can be concluded that all other subsets have a negligible impact on the performance of ML models.
-To confirm this, we re-trained models to predict partial charges using only ENFingerprint as input (importance equals 95.2\%).
-Surprisingly, MAE increased from 0.0113 (see Table 1) to 0.0185 e\textsuperscript{--}, i.e., it grew by 63\%.
-Such a dramatic decrease in model accuracy is inconsistent with the minor importance of four other fingerprint subsets determined by a gain-based method and is probably due to its intrinsic shortcomings, including sampling bias.\cite{strobl2007bias}
+First, we calculated analog of one of the most popular feature importance measures of ensemble learners, also known as Gini importance (“gain” in XGBoost implementation).\cite{breiman1984classification} This quantity is defined as the mean decrease in impurity (MDI), which is the sum of all decreases in the Gini impurity over all trees in the ensemble.
+The normalized values of the gain-based importance for five feature subsets are shown in Figures 2a, 2c, and 2e.
+ENFingerprint made a decisive contribution: its importance varied from 83.5\% to 95.9\% for the electron cloud parameters ${a}$ and ${b}$, respectively.
+Based on these data, it can be concluded that all other subsets had a negligible impact on the performances of the ML models.
+To confirm this, we re-trained models to predict the partial charges using only the ENFingerprint as an input (importance of 95.2\%).
+Surprisingly, the MAE increased from 0.0113 (see Table 1) to 0.0185 e\textsuperscript{--}, i.e., it grew by 63\%.
+Such a dramatic decrease in the model accuracy was inconsistent with the minor importance of the four other fingerprint subsets determined by a gain-based method and was likely due to its intrinsic shortcomings, including sampling bias.\cite{strobl2007bias}